This post was last updated on February 15th, 2019 at 07:25 am

 You might also like to know the top selling skills and like to create a passive pool for the future.
 Learn more about the Top 10 highest paying jobs of the future and prepare your pool of candidates now.

 As a rule, you must divide your requirements into good to have and must to have criteria.
 A job description is going to talk about the most ideal candidate you should hunt for.
 But the ideal world hardly exists.
 Find out the exceptions to what is mentioned in the job description.

 In the sample job description, the education required is a graduate with a business degree.
-However, this might just be the desirable qualification.
+However, this might just be a desirable qualification.
 A simple graduate with excellent communication skills might also fit into the role.
 A recruiter needs to have good communication and selling skills.
-A graduate degree might just a good to have a requirement.
+A graduate degree might just good to have a requirement.
 When you have divided the skills in good to have and must to have, it will be easier for you to find the right fit.

 How to analyze a job description – Candidates

 Searching for a job is a time consuming and grueling task.
 From thousands of jobs on job boards, it’s possible ending up wasting a lot of time with wrong opportunities.